 It seems like the more advances we make in technology, the less time we spend outdoors just enjoying the world around us.
 Now we’re having school through the internet.
 Our kids may grow up to be working online indoors most of the time.
 How can we teach our children’s generation to appreciate, love, and conserve the great outdoors if they’re never…outdoors?
 We need to teach them to care for our world–and to know what they’ll be fighting for.
-So one of our most important jobs is to instill a love for nature and the great outdoors in our children.
+So one of our most important jobs is to instil a love for nature and the great outdoors in our children.

 Recent scientific research suggests that spending time in nature makes us feel calmer and reduces the effects of stress.
 It doesn’t take long for the benefits to start kicking in either, at just 10 minutes a day.
 So the good news is, we don’t have to make sweeping changes to our lives and can introduce our children to outdoor activities little by little.

 Thinking back to your own childhood, you probably spent a lot more time playing outside than your children do today.
 Depending on where you live, playing outside from dawn until dusk unsupervised might not be as safe today and it was for you, so you can focus on family adventures and the fun that can be had in your own backyard.
 Here are six fun outdoor activities that will help your child fall in love with spending time outside.

 1. Make Your Backyard A Fun Place To Play